CaribouBlue/google-maps-for-react/README.md

 ### Install Module

-run ```npm install google-maps-for-react --save``` in console while in root directory to add the component to your library.
+run ```npm install google-maps-for-react --save``` in console while in root directory to add the component to your project.

 ### Initial Setup